-This article describes the architecture and processes used when you replicate, fail over, and recover VMware virtual machines (VMs) between an on-premises VMware site and Azure, using the Azure Site Recovery service.
+This article describes the architecture and processes used when you replicate, fail over, and recover VMware virtual machines (VMs) between an on-premises VMware site and Azure by using Azure Site Recovery.

 The following table and graphic provide a high-level view of the components used for VMware replication to Azure.

 |Azure||An Azure subscription, Azure Storage account, and Azure network.||Replicated data from on-premises VMs is stored in the storage account.
 Azure VMs are created with the replicated data when you run a failover from on-premises to Azure.
 The Azure VMs connect to the Azure virtual network when they're created.|

 |Configuration server machine||A single on-premises machine.
 We recommend that you run it as a VMware VM that can be deployed from a downloaded OVF template.

 The machine runs all on-premises Site Recovery components, which include the configuration server, process server, and master target server.

 |Configuration server: Coordinates communications between on-premises and Azure, and manages data replication.

 Process server: Installed by default on the configuration server.
 It receives replication data; optimizes it with caching, compression, and encryption; and sends it to Azure Storage.
 The process server also installs Azure Site Recovery Mobility Service on VMs you want to replicate, and performs automatic discovery of on-premises machines.
 As your deployment grows, you can add additional, separate process servers to handle larger volumes of replication traffic.

 Master target server: Installed by default on the configuration server.
 It handles replication data during failback from Azure.
 For large deployments, you can add an additional, separate master target server for failback.